Internships in the College of Arts and Sciences – Student Resources

 Students are expected to maintain professional behavior throughout every aspect of the internship.
 Markers of professional behavior include:

-- Communicating with the faculty member and site supervisor as outlined in the internship guidelines and syllabus,
+- Communicating with the faculty mentor and site supervisor as outlined in the internship guidelines and syllabus,

 - Treating the internship as a learning opportunity and professional development privilege,